Vrije Universiteit Amsterdam

 University of Antwerp

 The University of Antwerp is a young, dynamic, internationally renowned research university, with almost 22.000 students and more than 5.000 staff members in 9 faculties and various specialized institutes, ranging across all major disciplines.
-It has a particularly strong expertise in the following 9 key areas of research: Harbour, Transport and Logistics; Imaging; Neurosciences; Infectious Diseases; Drug Discovery and Development; Materials Characterisation; Ecology and Sustainable Development; Urban History and Contemporary Urban Policy; Social Economic Policy and Organisation.
+It has a particularly strong expertise in the following 9 key areas of research: Harbour, Transport and Logistics; Imaging; Neurosciences; Infectious Diseases; Drug Discovery and Development; Materials Characterization; Ecology and Sustainable Development; Urban History and Contemporary Urban Policy; Social Economic Policy and Organisation.

 The University of Antwerp is ranked 10th in the QS worldwide ranking of young research universities, “Top 50 under 50”.
 Internationalization of education and scientific research is seen as a key condition for achieving quality and relevance in today’s globalized society.
 International collaboration is therefore a strategic priority for the University of Antwerp.
 A strong relationship with partner institutions in the Netherlands is of particular importance for the University of Antwerp.